anitarasoa/country-quiz/README.md

 1. Check if the answer is correct or not and changing their background.

 1. Showing the score in the result page.

--   What have you learned/improved?

-1. I have learned how can I display questions randomly and the answers by fetchin from the `API`.

-1. When the users got the answer wrong stop the quiz and ask them to try again and showing thier score in the second page.

 ### Built With